 The only worst thing about pickleball is its irritating sound.
 I mean, are the players dropping bombs on each other?
 You may always wonder.
-The problem isn’t in the game, but in the paddles.
-Pickleball paddles are noise free, you just need to get a paddle approved by the Green-communities, and the game will be silent, muted, more like dead.
+The problem isn’t in the game but in the paddles.
+Pickleball paddles are noise-free, you just need to get a paddle approved by the Green communities, and the game will be silent, muted, and more like dead.

 Most likely, it’s not mentioned that the paddle is either approved or not, so what you’ll do is: check the core.
 If it has a honeycomb core, you’re already getting a noise-proof paddle.
 Nomex and aluminum will sound a lot, despite the power they enable.
 Let aside wood, which will feel like you’re beating the rocks.

 Plus, each pickleball has to go through certain deflection tests in which they are examined based on the trampoline effect it comprises.
-As a result, the ball should not bounce more than 5000 inches, otherwise not only it is unapproved by the USAPA but also you can not equip them for any club level game.
-Don’t be surprised if your club authorities take your paddle on the gate.
+As a result, the ball should not bounce more than 5000 inches, otherwise, not only it is unapproved by the USAPA but also you can not equip them for any club-level game.
+Don’t be surprised if your club authorities take your paddle to the gate.

 Frequently Asked Questions

 Now, what is the best pickleball paddle?